gw3uws/gw3uws.uk/licences/foundation.md

 The Swansea Radio Society regularly runs Foundation Licence courses and exams at Swansea Universtiy.

-**Our next exam is on 30th October**
+**Our next exam is on Thursday 7th November**

 ## The Course
-We are intending to run an exam session (for Foundation and Intermediate candidates) on the 30th October at 6pm.
+We are intending to run an exam session (for Foundation and Intermediate candidates) on Thursday 7th November at 6pm.
 Please check if you are available on this date, as applications will need to be put through at least two weeks in advance.

 We have a couple of sessions timetabled in:
+* 10th October 6pm - Foundation Practical Assessments and Exam Forms
-* 17th October 6pm - Foundation / Intermediate Q&A session
+* 17th October 6pm - Foundation Q&A session and exam tips
-* 24th October 6pm - Foundation / Intermediate Mock
+* 24th October 6pm - Foundation Mock __(Exam Application Deadline)__

-These are 1 and 2 weeks before the exam respectively, and will be held on our normal club nights.
+* 31st October 6pm - Halloween?
+* 7th November 6pm - Exam

 Other than that, the majority of the preparation will be up to you!
 Textbooks are available from the [RSGB's Shop](https://www.rsgbshop.org/acatalog/Online_Catalogue_Training_19.html) or through the club, and they contain all of the information required to pass the exam.